Trump Says He's "Totally Opposed To Domestic Violence" More Than A Week After Rob Porter Resigned

-President Trump condemned domestic violence in general terms on Wednesday, more than a week after allegations surfaced that his staff secretary abused his two ex-wives and under intense criticism for his administration's response to the scandal.
+President Trump condemned domestic violence in general terms on Wednesday, more than a week after allegations surfaced that his staff secretary had abused his two ex-wives and under intense criticism for his administration's response to the scandal.

-"I am totally opposed to domestic violence of any kind everyone knows that and it almost wouldn't even have to be said," Trump said.
+"I am totally opposed to domestic violence of any kind.
+Everyone knows that.
+And it almost wouldn't even have to be said," Trump said.

 Trump faced criticism last week when he defended his former staff secretary, Rob Porter, after the aide resigned.